FtuoilXelrash/A-Chard.Custom_Content/README.md

 ## 🌟 Overview

 This repository contains custom SQL-based content modifications for the **ACE (Asheron's Call Emulator)** game server.
-It provides a collection of custom items, enhanced recipes, and retail content updates to extend the classic Asheron's Call experience.
+It provides a collection of custom items, enhanced recipes, and retail content updates to extend the EOR(End of Retail) Asheron's Call experience.

 ## ⚠️ WARNING